a-sit-plus/signum/README.md

 }
 ```

-In accodance with DER-Encoding, this produces the following ASN.1 structure:
+In accordance with DER-Encoding, this produces the following ASN.1 structure:

 ```
 SEQUENCE {